FYI Broker Ranking July 2025

 Top Brokers by Organic Traffic

+This table shows how much traffic each broker gets from search engines like Google, based on July 2025 estimates from Ahrefs.
 Traffic shows the estimated number of monthly search visits.
 DR (Domain Rating) is a proprietary Ahrefs metric (0 to 100) that reflects how strong and trusted a website is based on backlinks.
 Trend is our own analysis of whether the broker’s traffic has gone up or down over the past 12 months.

 1 | OANDA | 5.3M | 406K | 84 | US | Global | ↑ |